Welcome to the Summer 2014 Quarter at Drexel!

 Late Add/Drop/Withdraw Form Submission After Week 7

-Late Add/Drop/Withdraw appeals will only be considered in the event of exigent circumstances.
-All such requests made after Week 7 must be coordinated with your academic advisor.
-All form submissions after Week 7 should be sent by the advisor to the Office of Academic Advising, Retention and Diversity in 308 Main Building, or in the case of graduate students, to the Office of Graduate Studies in Randell 240.
+All such requests made after Week 7 must be coordinated with your academic advisor and sent by the advisor to the Office of Academic Advising, Retention & Diversity, Main Building Suite 308, or in the case of graduate students, to the Office of Graduate Studies, Randell 240.

 Exceptional consideration is afforded to military veterans who are called upon for active duty and thus must seek late withdrawal from courses.
 Military veterans called to active duty should coordinate with their academic advisor as soon as possible.
 If you do not have your academic advisor's contact information, please visit the academic advising directory.